Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Latent class ordinal probit model

 Within latent class $s_{i}$, the regulator's utility function $z_{i,s_{i}}$ determines the final resolution method applied on bank $i$ where,

-Here $z_{i,s_{i}}$ is the utility that the regulator derives from preserving bank $i$'s franchise value as discussed in Section \ref{ord}.
-The $q-$dimensional covariate vector $\bm x_i$ consists of bank $i$'s characteristics that are representative of its financial health and importance, salient among which are its size, the quality of its assets and composition of risky asset classes.
-Note that in Equation \eqref{eq:zeq}, $\bm x_{i}'\bm\beta_{s}$ and $\epsilon_{i,s}$ represent the observable and unobservable components of utility respectively \citep{train2009discrete} for $s\in\{1,2\}$.
+Here $z_{i,s_{i}}$ is the utility that the regulator derives from preserving bank $i$'s franchise value under the random utility interpretation of \cite{marschak1974binary}.
+The $q-$dimensional covariate vector $\bm x_i$ in Equation \eqref{eq:zeq} and Figure \ref{fig:flowFinal} consists of {a constant term $1$ and} bank $i$'s financial characteristics {listed in \cite{balla2019comparison}}, salient among which are its size, the quality of its assets and composition of risky asset classes.
+These covariates are constructed from banks' financial statements. { In addition, we include an indicator to denote whether the bank was headquartered in a state that permitted banks to open branches and acquire banks across state-lines.
+Broadly, the components of $\bm{w}_{i}$ and $\bm{x}_{i}$ differ in one important respect--the covariates $\bm{w}_{i}$ in the class membership model contain characteristics that are outside the control of banks' decisions, whereas covariates $\bm{x}_{i}$ in the ordinal probit model for resolution are measures that are predominantly the result of banks' prior actions.
+See Section \ref{app:covariates} in the supplement for more details.}

+Note that in Equation \eqref{eq:zeq}, $\bm x_{i}'\bm\beta_{s_i}$ and $\epsilon_{i,s_i}$ represent, respectively, the observable and unobservable components of utility \citep{train2009discrete}, and we specify a $\mathcal{N}(0,\sigma^{2}_{s_i})$ distribution for the unobserved component.
 The relationship between the observed outcome $y_{i}$ and the latent utility $z_{i,s_{i}}$ is represented using the following threshold-crossing framework,

 The regulator selects a resolution method that preserves more of the bank's franchise value as $z_{i,s_{i}}$ crosses a progressively larger threshold.
 When $z_{i,s_{i}}$ is below the lowest threshold, $\gamma_{1,s_{i}}$, bank $i$ loses all its franchise value as the regulator's utility level corresponds to liquidation under a Type III resolution.